RemiPish/bookbot/README.md

-# bookbot
+# BookBot
 BookBot prints the word count and the count of each characters contained in a text file.
+(Python)